costerwi/Abaqus-Flexnet-service/README.md

 # Abaqus-Flexnet-service
-Script to configure the Abaqus Flexnet License Daemon as a restartable service
+Script to configure the Abaqus Flexnet License Daemon as a restartable Linux service

 Usage:
 ```